dl-solarity/hardhat-zkit/README.md

 This command will compile the circuit leveraging `wasm`-based Circom compiler, download the necessary `ptau` file regarding the number of circuit's constraints, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.

-Afterward, you may run the provided hardhat script.
+Afterward, you may run the provided hardhat script via `npx hardhat run "./scripts/multiplier.test.ts"`.

+> Check out the [Medium blog post](https://medium.com/@Arvolear/introducing-hardhat-zkit-how-did-you-even-use-circom-before-a7b463a5575b) to learn more.

 ### API reference